 Cloud to cloud transfer illustrative image

 Also known as re-platforming, cloud-to-cloud migrations move data from one cloud service to another.
 For example, you might change from Dropbox to OneDrive for document processing.
-Or you may completely renovate cloud-based infrastructure for eCommerce and data handling.
+You may also completely renovate cloud-based infrastructure for eCommerce and data handling.

 Multi-cloud transitions require careful planning.
 Businesses must ensure their new services are compatible with document metadata, user behavior, and the various security tools they use.
 Data storage can also be an issue.
 Migrations can damage or corrupt data, rendering it unreadable.
 Planners should foreground compatibility issues when moving between cloud providers.